imdea-software/legosnark/README.md

 # legosnark
-This is a repository for the code related to the [LegoSNARK](https://eprint.iacr.org/2019/142.pdf) paper.
+This is repository contains an API for composable zkSNARKs following the philosophy in the [LegoSNARK](https://eprint.iacr.org/2019/142.pdf) paper.

-Code will be available soon.
+This code has long been due; a preliminary version will be available before CCS (11/11/2020).